testtkxxd/cardano-sl/docs/wip/exchange-onboarding.md

     }'
 Warning: Those 12 mnemonic words given for the backup phrase act as an example.
 Do not use them on a production system.
 See the section below about mnemonic codes for more information.

-As a response, the API provides you with a wallet id used in subsequent requests to uniquely identity the wallet.
+As a response, the API provides you with a unique wallet id to be used in subsequent requests.
 Make sure to store it / write it down.
-Note that every API response is jsend-compliant; Cardano also augments responses with meta-data specific to pagination.
-More details in the section below about Pagination.
+Note that every API response is jsend-compliant.

     {
         "status": "success",